Campaign urges vigilance to protect children from traffic risks

 “Parents should never allow children to play unsupervised near roads and must ensure they are securely fastened in appropriate car seats, booster seats, or seat belts whenever traveling,” he said.

-According to MVA Fund statistics, there were 339 pedestrian-related crashes reported from January 1 to May 29 this year.
+According to MVA Fund statistics, there were 339 pedestrian-related incidents reported from 01 January to 29 May this year.
 Of these, children aged 0 to 19 accounted for 44% (149 cases), while young adults aged 20 to 29 represented 32% (110 cases).

-Fatality data during the same period revealed that 38% of pedestrian-related deaths were in the age group 20 to 29, with children aged 0 to 19 accounting for 37% (19 fatalities).
+Fatality data during the same period reveals that 38% of pedestrian-related deaths were in the age group 20 to 29, with children aged 0 to 19 accounting for 37% (19 fatalities).

-The MVA Fund’s campaign aims to raise awareness about the heightened risks children face on roads and encourages proactive measures to ensure their safety.
+The MVA Fund’s campaign focuses attention on the heightened risks children face on roads and encourages proactive measures to ensure their safety.